microsoft/fluentui/rfcs/theme-tokens.md

 #### Pros

 - The number of tokens is limited, does not grow indefinitely.
 - Design is consistent across products and experiences.
-It is difficult to do one-of hacks.
+It is difficult to do one-off hacks.
 - Designers have the deviations under control.

 #### Cons